Last Updated on April 9, 2021

-Dora De Larios: Other Worlds highlights the work of L.A. native and noted ceramist Dora De Larios, one the city’s most vital, yet under-recognized artists.
-Dora De Larios: Other Worlds showcases work from the artist’s six-decade-long career and will inaugurate the new 2,750-square-foot mezzanine gallery, marking one in a series of public openings tracking the ongoing evolution and completion of The Main.
+Dora De Larios: Other Worlds highlighted the work of L.A. native and ceramist Dora De Larios, one the city’s most vital, yet under-recognized artists.
+Dora De Larios: Other Worlds showcased work from the artist’s six-decade-long career and inaugurated the new 2,750-square-foot mezzanine gallery, marking one in a series of public openings tracking the ongoing evolution and completion of The Main.

 ABOUT DORA DE LARIOS

-Dora De Larios is an American ceramist and sculptor who has been working with clay for over 60 years.
-Born in Los Angeles in 1933 to Mexican immigrants, her heritage and relationship to Pre-Columbian Art is evident in her work, which embodies themes of spirituality, nature, and mythology.
+Dora De Larios was an American ceramist and sculptor who worked with clay for over 60 years.
+Born in Los Angeles in 1933 to Mexican immigrants, her heritage and relationship to Pre-Columbian Artwasis evident in her work, which embodies themes of spirituality, nature, and mythology.
 Dora graduated in 1957 with a major in ceramics and a minor in sculpture from USC’s School of Fine Art, where she studied under noted ceramists Vivika and Otto Heino and Susan Peterson.
 Over time, Dora broadened her focus to include work in cast concrete, brass, stainless steel, acrylic, and wood, completing a variety of large-scale architectural commissions.
 Dora’s ceramic sculptures were featured in three major exhibitions as part of the J. Paul Getty Museum’s 2011 Pacific Standard Time, and she was honored with a 50-year retrospective at the Craft and Folk Art Museum in Los Angeles in 2010.
 Her work is currently included in Found in Translation, a PST: LA/LA exhibition at LACMA.
 De Larios passed away at the age of 84 in January 2018.